 - All the Microsoft productivity suite

-For a company already in the Microsoft ecosystem with E3, upgrading to E5 or adding Defender Suite is often more cost-effective than a third-party EDR, especially considering native integration and reduced complexity.
+For a company already part of the Microsoft ecosystem with E3, upgrading to E5 or adding the Defender Suite is often more cost-effective than a third-party EDR solution, especially given the native integration and reduced complexity.
+This is typically the kind of decision that should be made with the guidance of a consultant.

 Third-party BDUs remain relevant for: